Connecting Kids Without Smartphones: Exploring Alternatives

 The challenge isn’t whether kids should communicate — it’s how to give them healthy, age-appropriate ways to do it without handing them a smartphone.

-Below are tools many Catonsville families are choosing: landlines, Tin Can phones, and non-internet kid smartwatches.
+Below are tools many Catonsville families are choosing: landlines, Tin Can phones, and non-internet kid smartwatches and cellphones.
 These options keep kids reachable and socially connected while avoiding the pressures, distractions, and risks that come with smartphones.

 Bring Back the Landline